To our catalog of available CDs

 The township includes the villages of Salisbury and Lakeville, as well as the hamlets or neighborhoods of Lime Rock, Amesville, Twin Lakes, Taconic, and Mount Riga.
 Additional historic names for locales in the Town of Salisbury include Furnace Village (=Lakeville), Hammertown, Joyceville, Weatogue, Chapinville (=Taconic), and others.

 You would never guess it to look around Salisbury now, but for two hundred years, culminating in the early 1920s, Salisbury was an important iron mining, refining, and manufacturing center.
-Today, it's a popular and upscale vacation and weekend home locale for New Yorkers and Bostonians.
+Today, it's a popular upscale weekend home locale for New Yorkers and Bostonians.

 Our Current Salisbury Offerings: